hlhr202/Openconnect-RS/README.md

 ## License

-This project is licensed under the GNU Lesser General Public License (LGPL).
+Since Openconnect is released under LGPL license, the core libraries (openconnect-core and openconnect-sys) of this project is licensed under the GNU Lesser General Public License (LGPL).
 See the [LICENSE](./LICENSE-LGPL) file for details.

+For some part of this library (openconnect-oidc), it is licensed under the MIT license.

 ## Acknowledgements